Category: Faculty and Staff

 Aerial photograph of Dow Environmental Sciences and Engineering Building and Electrical Energy Resource Center during a sunset; Keweenaw Waterway in the background.

-R. Andrew Swartz has been named interim chair of the Department of Civil, Environmental, and Geospatial Engineering (CEGE) at Michigan Tech’s College of Engineering, effective July 1.
+R. Andrew Swartz has been named chair of the Department of Civil, Environmental, and Geospatial Engineering (CEGE) at Michigan Tech’s College of Engineering, effective July 1.
 Swartz will lead the CEGE department, which supports more than 500 undergraduate students and 100 graduate students, for the 2025-2026 academic year.

 Andrew Swartz

 Andrew Swartz is a CEGE associate professor and associate chair of curriculum.
-He will serve as interim department chair for the 2025-2026 academic year.
+He will serve as department chair for the 2025-2026 academic year.

 Swartz is an associate professor of civil, environmental, and geospatial engineering and currently serves as the CEGE associate chair of curriculum.
 He teaches courses on topics of steel design, structural timber design, continuous-system modeling, and advanced structural analysis.
 Swartz is also an affiliated associate professor of electrical and computer engineering.
 He serves as the faculty advisor for the student chapter of the American Society of Civil Engineers (ASCE) and the Student Steel Bridge Competition team